This easy vegan risotto recipe may not be 100% loyal to the traditional way of cooking risotto, but it’s delicious. And easy to cook . . . of course.

 Make your vegan risotto using Arborio rice or another short-grained starchy rice, which may or may not be labelled as risotto rice and it’ll be fine.

 Naturally, all rules can be broken!
 And in the image above, I used a brown rice (short grain) because it’s all I had in my cupboard other than long grain varieties.
+But of course, it won’t be as good as when cooked with a proper risotto rice.

 Stirring the Risotto